 Imagine earning high school credit for an activity you already enjoy!
 Volunteering in your community?
 Exploring job opportunities or an internship?
 In a band or playing on a team outside of school?
 Pacific Learning Academy not only offers the classical core curriculum but the opportunity to design the elective of your dreams.
 Design your school year (or summer school) to fit your schedule, goals, and transcript needs.

 Pacific Learning Academy is a Washington State Approved Private School via the Office of Superintendent of Public Instruction (OSPI — see listings of all WA State approved schools in Excel format HERE or search via the OSPI directory HERE) and an Accredited private school via AdvancED/Northwest Accreditation Commission (NWAC), which has recently become Cognia ).
 High School coursework is approved by the National Collegiate Athletic Association (NCAA).

 The mission of Pacific Learning Academy is to provide alternative, one-on-one education to students, empowering them with mastery of the subject matter by matching the student with highly professional, well-trained and caring adults experienced with the curriculum and alternate educational scenarios.

-The Academy offers the following courses, as well as individually-designed and customized courses.
+The Academy offers the following accredited middle and high school courses, as well as individually-designed and customized electives.
 All Sciences are considered Lab Sciences, and Foreign Language for other languages besides French and Spanish may be available (Japanese and ASL, for example).

 If you don’t see the class you’d like to take on this list, give us a call.
 Education by Design means these opportunities are individualized and personalized for each student.